ktzy0305/KotlinLessons/README.md

 # KotlinLessons
-A repository for me to learn Kotlin
+This repository is an IntelliJ IDEA project consisting of Kotlin syntax which I may refer back in the future.